Josh has 17 years combined experience in global development strategy, implementation, policy, and advocacy.

-Prior to strategy and management consulting, Josh worked on agency strategy, governance, and partnerships at global relief and development NGO Mercy Corps.
+Prior to management and social impact consulting, Josh worked on agency strategy, governance, and partnerships at global relief and development NGO Mercy Corps.
 Josh started his career as an American diplomat working for the U.S. Department of State in Uganda, Sudan, and Washington D.C.
-He has completed independent consultancies with the U.S. Millennium Challenge Corporation, IFAD, a consortium of Indian agribusinesses/banks, and the Agricultural Innovation in Africa Project.
-Josh earned an M.A. in public policy from the Harvard Kennedy School where he was a fellow at the Belfer Center for Science and International Affairs; and holds a B.A. in political science and geography from Middlebury College.
+He has also consulted for the U.S. Millennium Challenge Corporation, IFAD, a consortium of Indian agribusinesses and banks, and the Agricultural Innovation in Africa Project at Harvard.
+Josh earned an M.A. in public policy from the Harvard Kennedy School where he was a fellow at the Belfer Center for Science and International Affairs; and holds a B.A. in political science from Middlebury College.

 He lives in Seattle with his wife, Lindsey, their two kids, Ethan and Elle, and the family dog, Piper.